ryan-mcclue/ryan-mcclue/src/iot.md

+Chips found on board are USB-UART chip and low dropout voltage regulator (meaning can work even if supply and load voltages are very close)

 UWD (ultra-wideband) is short range RF used to detect people and devices ESP32 has an MMU, unlike Cortex-M
 Xtensa ISA -> Tensilica cpu -> EspressIf ESP32 mcu